How smart is Smart Scan?

-How ‘smart’ is Smart Scan?
-Think of a touch computer, smartphone or tablet as a magic wand auto-capturing the right barcode.
+Think of a touch computer, smartphone, or tablet as a magic wand auto-capturing the right barcode.

 With this method, each barcode scanned is checked against your database of UPC and EAN barcodes for which you want to collect data (quantity, condition, disposition, etc.).

-We covered this technology in our blog article about Inventory Audits so there’s no need to we repeat those instructions here.
+Importantly, we covered this technology in our blog article about Inventory Audits.

-2 – Choose the right Barcode Scanner Modes with Smart Scan.
+Choose the right Barcode Scanner Modes with Smart Scan

 This technology enables you to significantly improve the productivity of your workforce.
-Barcode Scanner Mode selections help your app-user target the right barcodes.
-Smart Scan technology ensures that the right barcode one is captured, even if it is one of many in the camera view.
+Also, Barcode Scanner Mode selections help your app-user target the right barcodes.
+Furthermore, Smart Scan technology ensures that the right barcode one is captured.

-Optimize settings for the barcode formats you need to capture.
+Optimize settings for the barcode formats you need to capture

 For example, if you need to scan the smaller footprint version of UPC-A barcodes (known as UPC-E) or the smaller footprint version of EAN-13 barcodes (known as EAN-8), you will need to have them enabled on the Advanced step when optimizing the scanner for your app-users.

-Or, for example, let’s say your database only includes 12-digit values representing UPC-A barcodes.
-If so, when your app-user scans a UPC-E barcode of 8-digits the app will show that as “Invalid.
+For example, let’s say your database only includes 12-digit values representing UPC-A barcodes.
+If so, when your app-user scans a UPC-E barcode of 8-digits, the app will show that as “Invalid.
 Not in the database.”
 That’s because clearly, an 8-digit UPC-E scan won’t match the 12-digit UPC-A barcode in the database.

 However, if you check the setting for UPC-E EXPAND, the app will automatically expand the 8-digit UPC-E code to the 12-digit UPC-A code equivalent.
 In that way not only does the app-user know they are scanning the right barcode but the scan record will show the expanded value when importing to your external database for further processing if needed.